-Huge fire engulfs Dubai residential skyscraper
+Firefighters extinguish blaze in Dubai residential skyscraper

 Dubai is one of seven emirates that make up the United Arab Emirates (UAE), a Gulf Arab trade and investment hub.

-Reporting By William Maclean; Editing by Bernard Orr
+Writing by Aziz El Yaakoubi; Editing by Bernard Orr and Andrew Hay